Basic Instinct 2

-Basic Instinct 2 (also known as Basic Instinct 2: Risk Addiction) is a 2006 erotic thriller film and the sequel to 1992's Basic Instinct.
-The film was directed by Michael Caton-Jones and produced by Mario Kassar, Joel B. Michaels, and Andrew G. Vajna.
-The screenplay was by Leora Barish and Henry Bean.
-It stars Sharon Stone, who reprises her role of crime mystery author Catherine Tramell (from the original Basic Instinct), and David Morrissey.
-The film is an international co-production of German, British, American, and Spanish producers.
+Basic Instinct 2 (also known as Basic Instinct 2: Risk Addiction) is a 2006 erotic thriller film directed by Michael Caton-Jones, produced by Mario Kassar, Joel B. Michaels, and Andrew G. Vajna, and written by Leora Barish and Henry Bean.
+The sequel to Basic Instinct (1992), it stars Sharon Stone, who reprises her role of the crime novelist Catherine Tramell, and David Morrissey.
+The film was an international co-production of German, British, American, and Spanish production companies.

 The film follows novelist and suspected serial killer Catherine Tramell, who is once again in trouble with the authorities, this time in London.
-Now Scotland Yard (Greater London's Metropolitan Police Service) appoints psychiatrist Dr. Michael Glass to evaluate her after.
+Now Scotland Yard (Greater London's Metropolitan Police Service) appoints psychiatrist Dr. Michael Glass to evaluate her.
 As with SFPD Detective Nick Curran in the first film, Dr. Glass becomes a victim of Tramell's psychological manipulation.

-After being in development limbo for several years, the sequel film was finally shot in London from April to August 2005, and was released on 31 March 2006.
-Following numerous cuts, it was released with an R rating for "strong sexuality, nudity, violence, language, and some drug content".
-Unlike its predecessor, the film received extremely negative reviews and flopped at the box office.
+After being in development limbo for several years, the sequel film was shot in London from April to August 2005, and was released on 31 March 2006.
+It received negative reviews and underperformed at the box office.

 Plot

-Set in London, the film opens with American best-selling author Catherine Tramell in a speeding car with her companion, famous English football star Kevin Franks.
-Tramell takes Franks's hand and begins masturbating herself with it, simultaneously increasing her vehicle's speed, but the semi-unconscious Franks is seemingly unaware of what is happening.
-At the point of orgasm, Tramell veers off the road and crashes into the West India Docks in Canary Wharf on the River Thames.
-She attempts to save Franks, but while being questioned later by the police, she says, "When it came down to it, I guess my life was more important to me than his."
+In London, American best-selling author Catherine Tramell is driving with her companion, famous English football star Kevin Franks.
+Tramell takes Franks's hand and begins masturbating herself with it as she accelerates the car, but the semi-unconscious Franks appears unaware of what is happening.
+At the point of orgasm, Tramell veers off the road and crashes into the West India Docks on the Thames.
+She attempts to save Franks but is unable to undo the seatbelt.
+When questioned later by the police, she says, "When it came down to it, I guess my life was more important to me than his".

-Tramell's interrogator, Scotland Yard Detective Superintendent Roy Washburn, notes that D-tubocurarine (DTC), a neuromuscular blocking agent used to relax muscles during general anaesthesia for medical surgery, was found in her car and in her companion's body, and the companion was not breathing when the crash occurred (according to the autopsy), and that "Dicky Pep" said that he sold Tramell "15 milliliters of DTC last Thursday".
-Tramell counters by saying Dicky Pep must be lying because, "you've got him on some other charge and he's trying to deal his way out, if he even exists".
+Tramell's interrogator, Scotland Yard Detective Superintendent Roy Washburn, notes that D-tubocurarine (DTC), a neuromuscular blocking agent used to relax muscles during general anaesthesia for medical surgery, was found in her car and in Franks' body and the autopsy shows he was not breathing when the crash occurred.
+Washburn says that a drug dealer claims he sold Tramell DTC, but Tramell counters that he is lying and has no evidence.